DC Mayor Bowser unveils 'Black Lives Matter Plaza' near White House

 CLICK HERE TO GET THE FOX NEWS APP

-The dedication of the plaza comes as there has been tension between Trump and Bowser over the use of federal law enforcement and military resources to quell unrest in the district.
+The dedication of the plaza comes as there has been tension between President Trump and Bowser over the use of federal law enforcement and military resources to quell unrest in the district.

 "I continue to be concerned that unidentified federal personnel patrolling the streets of Washington, DC pose both safety and national security risks," Bowser said in a letter Friday asking that Trump remove "federal law enforcement and military presence" from the city.
 She also warned that leaving that personnel in D.C. was "inflaming demonstrators and adding to the grievances of" people who are protesting against "racist and broken systems that are killing Black Americans."